laura-bustos/seq_nms_yolo/README.md

 1. `make` the project
 1. Download `yolo.weights` and `tiny-yolo.weights` by running `wget https://pjreddie.com/media/files/yolo.weights` and `wget https://pjreddie.com/media/files/yolov2-tiny-voc.weights`
 1. Copy a video file to the video folder, for example, `input.mp4`
+1. In the terminal go to the video folder
 1. In the video folder, run `python video2img.py -i input.mp4` and then `python get_pkllist.py`
 1. Return to root floder and run `python yolo_seqnms.py` to generate output images in `video/output`
 1. If you want to reconstruct a video from these output images, you can go to the video folder and run `python img2video.py -i output`